-Spectra is also pursuing the proposed Greater Philadelphia Expansion Project.
-The stated intent of the project is to increase the volume of gas Spectra can transport to the Philadelphia region from the Eagle Compressor Station - the same station that is part of Spectra's proposed M2M Project.
+Spectra is also pursuing the proposed Greater Philadelphia Expansion can transport to the Philadelphia region from the Eagle Compressor Station - the same station that is part of Spectra's proposed M2M Project.
 The Philadelphia region has been under discussion for an LNG export facility, which is one obvious pathway for future intended export of PennEast gas.
 This export facility must be disclosed and analyzed in addition to the Cove Point LNG export facility already identified by the Delaware Riverkeeper Network and Mr. Berman as a likely recipient of the gas.
-FERC did not conduct this analysis in the current DEIS.
+FERC did not conduct this analysis in the current EIS.